supratik1/FuSION/README.md

 **FuSION** tries to determine whether stimulus-to-observation signaling circuits can be extracted from the provided gene regulatory networks, while being consistent with the microarray reads (modulo bounded relaxations, as discussed above).
-For example, **FuSION** may find that removing an suspected actor from the regulatory networks makes it impossible to extract stimulus-to-observation signaling circuits unless larger bounds of relaxations are used for network edges and/or microarray reads.
+For example, **FuSION** may find that removing an suspected actor from the regulatory networks makes it impossible to extract stimulus-to-observation signaling circuits unless very large (and unlikely) bounds of relaxations are used for network edges and/or microarray reads.
 In such a case, the implicated actor is likely to play a functionally significant *positive* role in the stimulus-to-observation signaling.
 Similarly, if removing the actor makes it possible to extract stimulus-to-observation signaling circuits with smaller bounds of relaxations than those necessary when the actor was present, the actor potentially plays a functionally significant *negative* role in the